pwittrock/kubebuilder-workshop/README.md

 - making them pointers with `*`
 - adding the `omitempty` struct tag

-Documentation:
+Documentation (Read later):

 - [Resource Definition](https://book.kubebuilder.io/basics/simple_resource.html)
 - [PodSpec Example](https://github.com/kubernetes/api/blob/master/core/v1/types.go#L2715)

-## Implement the MongoDB Controller
+### Step 2: Change Watches for the MongoDB Controller `add` function stub

-The MongoDB Controller should manage a StatefulSet and Service for running MongoDB.

-### Update `add` Watches

-Update the `add` function to Watch the Resources you will be creating / updating in `pkg/controller/mongodb/mongodb_controller.go`.
+Update the `add` function in `pkg/controller/mongodb/mongodb_controller.go` to Watch the Resources the Controller will be managing.

 - *No-Op* - Watch MongoDB (EnqueueRequestForObject) - this was scaffolded for you
 - *Remove* - Watch Deployments - you aren't managing Deployments so remove this